 Do Tarap to Tok-khyu High Camp (4390m)

-Our path heads west out of Do Tarap past a cluster of stone house and past the Crystal Mountain School, which is the first serious attempt to bring education to this remote region.
-Beyond the school a trail leads uphill to Ga Kar (‘white mountain’) village.
-We continue our way up the valley to Trangmar (red cliff) and Dorje Phorba gompa at 4170 meter.
-We continue on to Tok-Khyu village at 4180 meter and from here it is about an hour further following the stream to the campsite at 4390 meter (6 hrs).
+Our path heads west out of Do Tarap, past a cluster of stone houses and the Crystal Mountain School, which is the first serious attempt to bring education to this remote region.
+Beyond the school, a trail leads uphill to Ga Kar ("the white mountain" village).
+We continue our way up the valley to Trangmar (the red cliff) and Dorje Phorba gompa at 4,170 meters.
+We continue on to Tok-Khyu village at 4,180 meters, and from here it is about an hour further following the stream to the campsite at 4390 meters (6 hrs).

 Tok-khyu High Camp to Pelungtang (4465m)

-We will have to start early to pass the Numa La pass (5318m) under the best circumstances.
-We have to climb steeply up a grassy slope to a ridge where there are several mani walls and a chorten at 4580 meter.
-We climb further up along a moraine to Numa La pass, which is about 4 hrs past our high camp.
-On a clear day we will have excellent views of Dhaulagiri I (8167m).
+We will have to start early to pass the Numa La Pass (5,318 m) under the best of circumstances.
+We have to climb steeply up a grassy slope to a ridge where there are several Mani walls and a chorten at 4,580 meters.
+We climb further up along a moraine to Numa La Pass, which is about 4 hours past our high camp.
+On a clear day, we will have excellent views of Dhaulagiri I (8,167 m).
 From the pass we descend into an U-shaped, rocky valley.
-We follow the river here downstream and cross it on a combination of rocks and logs and climb back up again on the south bank which climbs gently but continually to a good camp site in a meadow at 4465 meter.
+We follow the river here downstream and cross it on a combination of rocks and logs, then climb back up again on the south bank, which climbs gently but continually to a good camp site in a meadow at 4,465 meters.
 This area is known as Pelungtang; tang in Tibetan means meadow (7 hrs).

 Pelungtang to Dajok Tang (3800m)

 Today is a tough day when the pass is covered with snow, but it is not really difficult when the route is clear.
-It takes about 3 hrs to reach the Baga La pass (5190m) marked by prayer flags and cairns.
-From the pass one can see several snow clad peaks including the Kanjiroba massif.
-We descend steeply down from the pass until our trail levels out staying high above the stream until we enter a huge valley at 4390 meter.
-From here we make a final descent on steep switchbacks to Dajok Tang (‘prayer flag meadow’) at 4080 meter.
-The stream drops besides the trail in an impressive series of step-like waterfalls.
-This is truly a spectacular valley, with a large moraine, said to encompass a lake, at its head and numerous waterfalls shooting of near-vertical rock cliffs.
-We continue for a short while before reaching our campsite of today (6 hrs).
+It takes about 3 hours to reach the Baga La Pass (5,190 m), marked by prayer flags and cairns.
+From the pass, one can see several snow-clad peaks, including the Kanjiroba massif.
+We descend steeply from the pass until our trail levels out, staying high above the stream until we enter a huge valley at 4,390 meters.
+From here, we make a final descent on steep switchbacks to Dajok Tang ("the prayer flag meadow") at 4,080 meters.
+The stream drops beside the trail in an impressive series of step-like waterfalls.
+This is truly a spectacular valley, with a large moraine, said to encompass a lake, at its head and numerous waterfalls shooting from near-vertical rock cliffs.
+We continue for a short time before arriving at our campsite (6 hours).

 Dajok Tang to Phoksundo Lake (3730m)

 The trail today remains on the right bank of the Sanu Bheri.
 It is a magnificent trek with wonderful views every step of the way.
-In some places there are broad meadows and in others the valley teeters along steep hillside.
-Along the trail we will see Norbu Kang (6005m), Kagmara peak and other peaks of Kanjelaruwa.
-Eventually the trail emerges onto an area with thorny shrubs and descends a bit, then climbs on a high Cliffside trail to a ridge at 3780 meter.
-From here is a great view across the valley to the huge waterfall formed by the Phoksumdo Khola river.
-The trail levels out again and re-enters the forest as it climbs to another ridge at 3820 meter.
-It descends gently through a blue pine forest to the national park camping ground near Phoksundo Lake.
-It’s a spectacular lake of 4.8 km long and 1.8 km wide.
-It is said to be 650 meter deep.
-There is no aquatic life in the lake, which helps to make the water brilliantly clear and it has an aquamarine like colour.
+In some places there are broad meadows, and in others the valley teeters along a steep hillside.
+Along the trail, we will see Norbu Kang (6,005 m), Kagmara Peak, and other peaks of Kanjelaruwa.
+The trail eventually will emerge onto a thorny shrub area, descend briefly, and then climb on a high cliffside trail to a ridge at 3,780 meters.
+From here, there is a great view across the valley to the huge waterfall formed by the Phoksundo Khola river.
+The trail levels out again and re-enters the forest as it climbs to another ridge at 3,820 meters.
+It then descends through a blue pine forest to the national park camping ground near Phoksundo Lake.
+It’s a spectacular lake that's 4.8 km long and 1.8 km wide.
+It is said to be 650 meters deep.
+There is no aquatic life in the lake, which helps to make the water brilliantly clear and have an aquamarine color.

 Phoksundo Lake to Renje (3010)

-Today we descend to the village of Renje, first crossing the picturesque village of Ringmo, with its flat roofed stone houses and many mud-plastered chortens and mani walls.
-Ascending through birch forests we will follow our trail past the spectacular 200 meter high waterfall coming from Phoksumdo lake, this is the highest waterfall of Nepal.
-We keep following this river downwards crossing it many times till we reach our campsite at Renje (5 hrs).
+Today we will descend to Renje village.
+It is the first time crossing the picturesque village of Ringmo, with its flat-roofed stone houses and many mud-plastered chortens and Mani walls.
+Ascending through birch forests, we will follow our trail past the spectacular 200-meter-high waterfall coming from Phoksundo Lake; this is the highest waterfall in Nepal.
+We keep following this river downward, crossing it many times, till we reach our campsite at Renje (5 hrs).

 Renje to Chepka (2670m)

-Also today we will follow the river further downwards making many ups and downs alongside it.
-We will go through forests of firs and larches till the trail becomes more rocky and forming a dyke on the side of the river.
-If we are lucky the small village of Chepka has just been restocked by cargo helicopters and we will be able to buy some refreshments like soft drinks or cold beers.
-We will camp on a meadow next to a walnut grove (5 hrs).
+Also today, we will follow the river further downward, making many ups and downs alongside it.
+We will go through forests of firs and larches until the trail becomes more rocky and forms a dyke on the side of the river.
+If we are lucky, the small village of Chepka has just been restocked by cargo helicopters, and we will be able to buy some refreshments like soft drinks or cold beers.
+We will camp in a meadow next to a walnut grove (5 hours away).

 Chepka to Juphal (2490m)